Atharvaa97/002762773_Atharva_Danke/Assignment-1/1B/README.md

 HTML5 Tags used in the website:

-1. Header: Used the <header> tag, under which I added the navigation bar.
+1. Header: Used the "header" tag, under which I added the navigation bar.

-2. Footer: Used the <footer> tag to define the footer for the webpages.
+2. Footer: Used the "footer" tag to define the footer for the webpages.

-3. Video: On the homepage, I used the video> tag to embed video content.
+3. Video: On the homepage, I used the "video" tag to embed video content.

 	a.
-Source: Made use of the <source> tag to add the video path.
+Source: Made use of the "source" tag to add the video path.

-4. Audio: On the Podcasts page, I used the audio> tags to embed various audio files.
+4. Audio: On the Podcasts page, I used the "audio" tags to embed various audio files.

-5. Figure: Used the <figure> tag to specify the content of the video mentioned on the homepage.
+5. Figure: Used the "figure" tag to specify the content of the video mentioned on the homepage.

 	a.
-Figcaption: A caption for a <figure> element was defined using the figcaption> tag.
+Figcaption: A caption for a "figure" element was defined using the "figcaption" tag.

-6. Aside: The <aside> tag was used to define content that is separate from the content it is placed in.
+6. Aside: The "aside" tag was used to define content that is separate from the content it is placed in.
 Used i to place the headline of the news as a sidebar on the webpage.